Students with a Disability

 Students completing an overseas internship, placement, or study abroad program (including summer and winter schools) will usually organise these independently or through a third party provider.

-In addition to registering with the Disability Service, you should contact your program host or third party provider directly to discuss your requirements.
+In addition to registering with Disability Support, you should contact your program host or third party provider directly to discuss your requirements.